+Additionally, readings were not collected or provided for the following days: April 22, 2018, April 30, 2018, and December 20 through 26, 2018.
+This is also a violation of SC VI.3

-SC VI.
+- SC VI.
 13. NOT IN COMPLIANCE.
 Any repairs and corrective action needed to address the causes of malfunction or failure of the control equipment shall be performed immediately.
-Baghouse maintenance records were provided from October 2013 through present.
-The last maintenance performed occurred on October 20, 2016 on primary line 207.
+Maintenance records were not provided.
+The facility provided baghouse inspection preventative maintenance scheduling, but no maintenance records documenting the events took place.
+As of the 2017 inspection the last maintenance performed occurred on October 20, 2016 on primary line 207.
 At that time, the primary baghouse 207 was leaking at the manifold.
 The work order provided indicates that the leak was repaired.
 On October 2, 2016, the secondary baghouse 235 had a solenoid valve replaced.
 There were no other repairs reported for 2016.
 The last full change out of the baghouses was conducted during October 2013.
-Based on the maintenance records provided, the facility has not conducted the necessary repairs to bring the pressure drop back into the operating range in a consistent manner.
+Based on the maintenance records provided in 2017 and the lack of records provided for 2018, the facility has not conducted the necessary repairs to bring the pressure drop back into the operating range in a consistent manner.
 As described above under SC IV.
 1 and 4, VI.
-3, and 5, the facility continues to operate the baghouses when the pressure drop is out of the specified operating range.
+3, and 5, the facility continues to operate the baghouses when the pressure drop is out of the specified operating range. - SC IV.

-SC IV.
 2, VI.8 and 10.
-COMPLIANCE.
+NOT IN COMPLIANCE.
 Shall not operate FGMSWPROC-LINES unless all roof exhaust vent filters are in place and operating properly.
 Shall inspect the roof exhaust filters, at a minimum, once per month for damages.
-The facility provided records of monthly roof exhaust filter inspections.
-During nearly all the inspections, the filters are replaced.
-During some of the inspections, filters are missing.
-The facility appears to be taking the necessary steps to replace filters as required.
-It is recommended that a more frequent inspection of the roof filters be implemented.

-SC IV.
+The facility did not provided records of monthly roof exhaust filter inspections or a copy of preventative maintenance program for periodic replacement of air filters.
+This is a violation of SC VI.
+8 and Odor Management Plan Section 2.2g. - SC IV.
 3 and VI.
 2. NOT IN COMPLIANCE.
 Shall maintain a negative pressure in the solid waste receiving, processing, and storage rooms during facility operations.
 A velometer shall be used to periodically check open doors to ensure that inward airflow is maintained.
 Doors shall be kept closed when not receiving waste.
 Shall monitor the negative pressure from the solid waste receiving room at least once per day.
-The facility measures the wind speed in feet per minute on a two hour basis during times when waste is received.
+The facility measures the wind speed in feet per minute every two hours during times when waste is received.
 Records are not collected on the weekend as the doors are typically closed.
-Records provided from October 3, 2016 through April 18, 2017 indicate that the negative pressure is not maintained at Tip East 5 (the upper tipping floor entrance door).
-Velocity readings indicate a measurement for wind speed going out Tip East 5 for nearly all readings provided from October 3, 2016.
+Records provided from March 1, 2018 through May 10, 2018 indicate that the negative pressure is not maintained at Tip East 5 (the upper tipping floor entrance door).
+Velocity readings indicate a measurement for wind speed going out Tip East 5 for nearly all readings provided from March 1, 2018 through May 10, 2018.
+This is a violation of SC IV.3. - SC VI.7 and VI.14.

-Additionally, on April 30, 2017, in response to an odor complaint, AQD documented that negative pressure is not maintained on the upper tipping floor doors.
-During the investigation, the tipping floor doors were closed, but there was excessive "mist" emanating from the tops of both upper tipping floor doors.
-The "mist", believed to be the facility masking agent, was also observed emanating from an area on the MSW storage building where the siding has been removed.
-Photographs were collected.
-At 6:47 PM on April 30, 2017, facility contact (Damien Doerfer) was notified of the "mist" emanating from the MSW building and of the odor complaint.
-On May 1, 2017, photos of the "mist" from the MSW storage building were emailed to the facility.

-SC VI.7 and VI.14.
 COMPLIANCE.
 Shall conduct inspections at a minimum at least once a month to determine the operational condition of the cyclones and the baghouses.
-Items to be check shall include items listed in SC VI.7.
-Shall maintain records of inspection, cause of equipment malfunction or failures, repairs, and corrective action taken for each control equipment.
-The facility provided monthly records for January through March 2017.
+Items to be check shall include items listed in SC VI.
+7. Shall maintain records of inspection, cause of equipment malfunction or failures, repairs, and corrective action taken for each control equipment.
+Baghouse monthly inspection records for January 2018 through April 2018 were provided.
 The inspection records match the required items listed in SC VI.7.
-During the March 29, 2017 inspection, the facility indicates there was dust leakage for both the primary and secondary baghouses for all three lines.